Vietnam.vn - Nền tảng quảng bá Việt Nam

 President Vo Van Thuong and Prime Minister, Cardinal Pietro Parolin discussed the two sides' approval of the Regulations on the operation of the Holy See's Permanent Representative and Permanent Representative Office in Vietnam.
 The President said that Vietnam will continue to support the Holy See in completing the necessary procedures to open the Holy See's Permanent Representative Office in Hanoi and support the activities of the Permanent Representative in Vietnam.

-At the end of the President's visit to the Vatican, the two sides issued a joint press release on the approval of the Regulations on the operation of the Permanent Representative and the Office of the Permanent Representative of the Holy See in Vietnam.
+At the end of the President's visit to the Vatican, the two sides issued a joint press release on the approval of the Regulations on the operations of the Permanent Representative and the Office of the Permanent Representative of the Holy See in Vietnam.

 Source